nguyenpham/FelicityEgtb/docs/BoardIndex.md

 The chess Pawns have a limited area to display on the chessboard.
 They should be on 6 middle ranks but the first and the last ranks.
 That means Pawns can be located on 48 cells and their index should be in the range of [0, 47].

-Xiangqi and Jeiqi can index their pieces in the simplest and similar way, with the range of [0, 89] for non-Pawn, and [0, 54] for Pawns.
+Xiangqi and Jeiqi can index their pieces in the simplest and similar way, with the range of [0, 89] for non-Pawn pieces, [0, 54] for Pawns, [0, 8] for Kings, [0, 4] for Advisors, and [0, 6] for Elephants.

 Index space
 ===========